QuickFeisStephen/my-website/README.md

 This file is just a readme file

-## Repository Purpose
+##  Purpose
-This will be a change that conflicts with whatever is on the remote side This was editied locally
+The purpose of this file is to provide examples on how to get git and github to work together